-- The European Code of Good Conduct for Microcredit Provision Update 2021

-- The Code webpage with related documents
+- The European Code of Good Conduct for Microcredit Provision - The Code webpage on EMPL Europa with related documents

-- MicPro application

-- Helpdesk

 2.2.
 Evaluation process

 The evaluation of compliance plays a central role in underpinning the Code.
 Without a robust framework to evaluate the extent to which providers comply with the clauses, the Code would lack the required credibility.
 The box below provides an overview of the parties involved in the evaluation and their roles.